Gabriele Münter: Selected exhibitions

+From 12 November 2024 to 9 February 2025, the Museo Nacional Thyssen-Bornemisza exhibited Gabriele Münter: The Great Expressionist Woman Painter The exhibit included more than one hundred paintings, drawings, prints and photographs.

+In 2025, the exhibition Gabriele Münter: Painting to the Point was presented at the Musée d'Art Moderne de Paris.

-From November 7, 2025–April 26, 2026, the Solomon R. Guggenheim Museum exhibited Gabriele Münter: Contours of a World.
-The show exhibited paintings and photographs she took during her visit to the United States between 1898 to 1900.
+From 7 November 2025 to 26 April 2026, the Solomon R. Guggenheim Museum exhibited Gabriele Münter: Contours of a World.
+The show exhibited paintings and photographs she took during her visit to the United States between 1898 and 1900.

 Style

 Münter's style evolved over the course of her career.
 Her early works from her days at the Phalanx school show an extensive use of the palette knife and a limited color range of yellows, greens and browns.
 Her subsequent landscapes, many of which were painted in Murnau, employed strong contours around a palette of blue, green, yellow, and pink, often with red for emphasis.
 Throughout her career, color continued to play a large role in her work.
 In the early 1920s, Münter painted portraits with the minimal line and compositional clarity valued in Neue Sachlichkeit circles of the day.